ChalkboardSonata/github-workshop-wellsj/README.md

-Nate Wells was here.
-Some more changes
+Nate Wells was here. less